irmen/Tale/docs/source/index.rst

 It should also work on Pypy and Ironpython.
 There are a few problems though:
 Jython 2.5 is not supported, and Jython 2.7 currently has a few bugs that prevent it to run Tale (Jython issues 1949, 1994).
 Once these get fixed, Tale should work on Jython 2.7 too.
-Pypy works but the current version doesn't have working readline support in Tale.
 Ironpython works but doesn't support console text colors.

 .. note::